Why Hire an Investment Banker When Selling Your Company

 - Hire an investment banker to facilitate the sale?

-Negotiating on your own behalf is a tempting answer choice because over the course of running your business:
+Negotiating on your own behalf is a tempting choice because over the course of running your business:

 - You’ve come to understand your industry landscape relatively well, including the goals and interests of potential buyers